 Chukka boots have a rounded toe, minimal stitching, and open lacing with two or three pairs of eyelets.
-Because a Chukka boot will fit more snugly around the ankle than a Chelsea boot, this style can be worn underneath jeans or close-fitting pants.
+Because a Chukka boot will fit more snugly around the ankle than a Chelsea boot, this style can be worn underneath jeans or close-fitting trousers.
 Chukka boots are simple and versatile, making them a popular choice for business casual, weekend wear, and everything in between.

 Our leather work trainers are designed with comfort in mind, but they’re also smart enough for the office.
 Featuring hardwearing rubber soles and a solid construction, Tyrwhitt work trainers are as durable as they are stylish.